 - Transaction and goal conversion rate

-For the time being User Explorer is in Beta testing, but is likely to be rolled out worldwide in the coming months, perhaps as early as the summer.
-The metric could prove to be one of the most important tools for analysing site data.
+The User Explorer feature could prove to be one of the most important tools for analysing site data.

 Google Analytics is an essential tool for marketers to have in their digital kit-box.
 And considering it is a free resource is arguably the most valuable piece of software anywhere on the web.